arthurdeschamps/kapua-iot-gateway-simulation/webapp-angular/bower_components/leaflet/ISSUE_TEMPLATE.md

 <!--
 Thanks for taking the time to open an issue!
-Help us have good bug requests:
+Help us have good bug topics:

 - [ ] I'm reporting a bug, not asking for help; support questions like "How can I do X with Leaflet?" will be closed (use [Stack Overflow](http://stackoverflow.com/) or [gis.stackexchange.com](http://gis.stackexchange.com/) for questions)
 - [ ] I've looked at the [documentation](http://leafletjs.com/reference-1.0.3.html) to make sure the behaviour is documented and expected